AnthonySu/anthonysu.github.io/content/about.md

 ## 🎓 Education

-- **New York University (NYU)** | Ph.D. in Engineering (Focus: Multi-Agent RL)
+- **New York University (NYU)** | Ph.D. in Engineering (Focus: Multi-Agent RL in Transportation Systems)
-  - Dissertation: "EMVLight: A scalable Multi-Agent RL framework for network traffic optimization".
+  - Dissertation: "Facilitating Emergency Vehicle Passage in Congested Urban Areas Using Multi-Agent Deep Reinforcement Learning".
-- **University of California, Berkeley** | M.Sc. in Engineering & B.Sc. in CS
+- **University of California, Berkeley** | M.Sc. in System Engineering
+- **University of California, Berkeley** | B.Sc. in Engineering
+- **University of California, Berkeley** | B.Sc. in Computer Science

 ---

-## 🛠 Tech Stack

-- **Machine Learning:** PyTorch, TensorFlow, JAX, Hugging Face, XGBoost, Faiss.
-- **Big Data & Infra:** Spark, Flink, Kafka, Ray, Kubernetes, Docker, Prometheus.
-- **Core Concepts:** LLMs, RAG, Causal Inference, Contrastive Learning, Graph Neural Networks.